 - PE at Brookside Primary School provides challenging and enjoyable learning through a range of sporting activities including; Invasion Games, Net & Wall Games, Strike and Field Games, Gymnastics, Dance, Outdoor & Adventure Activities and Swimming

 - In Nursery, children begin to develop the foundations of movement through accessing the Physical Development strand of development matters.
 This is taught discretely within the continuous provision throughout the day and through some focus activities.
 This continues into Reception.
 Reception begin formal PE sessions within the Autumn term.
 They also continue to develop these skills within their continuous provision.

-- In KS1 and KS2 children have 2 hours of quality PE sessions a week following the prescribed Complete PE plans.
+- In KS2 children have 2 hours of quality PE sessions a week following the prescribed Complete PE plans.
 We ensure planning, content and delivery is age appropriate.
 Our scheme ensures lessons, year on year, are progressive in both knowledge and skill.

 - The long-term plan sets out the PE units which are to be taught throughout the year and ensures that the requirements of the National Curriculum are fully met.

 - In addition to their weekly PE lessons, all children in KS1 and KS2 have the opportunity to participate in extra-curricular sports activities throughout the year.

 - Children in KS1 and KS2 and SEND children also have opportunities to participate in the local Ellesmere Port School Sports Partnership Inter School sports competitions and festivals.
 This is an inclusive approach which endeavors to encourage not only physical development but also mental well-being.
 These events also develop teamwork and leadership skills and are very much enjoyed by the children.